This Notice describes how medical information about you may be used and released and how you can get this information. Please read it carefully.

-You have the right to review and request a copy of your health record in either an electronic or paper form (this information often includes medical and billing records but, under federal law, excludes psychotherapy notes, which are maintained exclusively at our Marshall I. Pickens Hospital location).
+You have the right to review and request a copy of your health record in either an electronic or paper form.
+This information may include medical and billing records but, under federal law, excludes psychotherapy notes (access to psychotherapy notes is restricted to the treatment team only).

 We may deny your request to inspect and copy in certain cases.
 If we deny your request, we will respond to you in writing, stating why we will not grant your request and describing any rights you may have to request a review of our denial.
 Another licensed healthcare professional chosen by GHS will examine your request.
 The reviewer will not be the person who denied your request.
 GHS will comply with the outcome of the review.